wht0703/TeCNO/README.md

 metrics, and visualizes the stage‑level metrics in box plots.
 Additionally, it computes and visualizes the confusion matrix for each test video, and provides functionality to display the final inference results.

 **Note**:

 - To use the provided notebooks, please adjust the checkpoint path, data path, model hyperparameter class inputs and test set indices accordingly.
-- Several evaluation results could be found in `./evalutation`
+- Several evaluation results could be found in `./evalutation`.
+For Cataract-1k, the reported results are based on a feature extractor fine-tuned for 7 epochs and an MS-TCN trained for 24 epochs.
+For Cataract-101, the reported results are based on a feature extractor fine-tuned for 5 epochs and an MS-TCN trained for 23 epochs.
+To achieve the similar training outcome, you may need to adjust checkpointing or early stopping callback in `train.py` accordingly.

 ## Known Issues